oroinc/documentation/user/back-office/system/configuration/commerce/product/global-featured-products.rst

 You can control which :ref:`segment <user-guide--business-intelligence--filters-segments>` is used to store :ref:`featured products <products--featured-products>` globally, :ref:`per organization <sys--users--organization--commerce--products--featured-products>` and :ref:`per website <sys--websites--commerce--products--featured-products>`.

-To customize the segment for featured products that is used by default for or organizations and all websites globally:
+To customize the segment for featured products globally:

 1. In the main menu, navigate to **System > Configuration**.
 2. Select **Commerce > Product > Featured Products** in the menu to the left.